bennetthardwick/interactive-javascript-console/README.md

 # Interactive JavaScript Console
 An interactive JavaScript console to use on your blog.
 Inspired by [thebookofshaders.com](https://thebookofshaders.com/).
+View it in action [here](https://bennetthardwick.com/2018/09/03/interactive-javascript-console-for-jekyll.html)

 ## Getting Started